alecramsay/rdafn/README.md

 $ pip install rdafn
 ```

-As noted next, you probably also want to clone the companion [rdadata](https://github.com/alecramsay/rdadata) repository
+As noted next, you probably also want to clone the companion [rdadata](https://github.com/alecramsay/rdadata) repository.

 ## Usage